vamseeuxd/health-ease/README.md

 ## Installation notes

-To install ngx-admin you have to use NodeJS version 14.14+ because of [node-sass](https://github.com/sass/node-sass) version utilized in the application.
+To install health-ease you have to use NodeJS version 14.14+ because of [node-sass](https://github.com/sass/node-sass) version utilized in the application.

 ## Key features

 - The most popular and trusted Angular open source dashboard template is out there.
 Used by hundreds of thousands developers worldwide and Fortune 500 companies\*.
 - Over 40+ Angular Components and 60+ Usage Examples.
-Kick off your project and save money by using ngx-admin.
+Kick off your project and save money by using health-ease.
-- Already using ngx-admin and willing to switch to material theme?
+- Already using health-ease and willing to switch to material theme?
 Material theme is backward-compatible.
 Check out the article describing how to do that.
-- ngx-admin material works perfectly with Angular Material and Nebular.
+- health-ease material works perfectly with Angular Material and Nebular.
 Take the best from both!

 ### What's included: